-A formal closure plan will be developed as part of the feasibility work plan for the Project.
+A formal closure plan has been developed as part of the feasibility work plan for the Project.

 The extent of closure plans for Ollachea is restricted to the mine portal and mineral processing plant areas and are quite limited considering the mine is an underground mine and the TSF will be progressively closed as it is developed.
-A budget of US\$ 3.1 M for closure activities has been estimated as part of the PFS capital cost estimate for the Project.
+A budget of US\$3.1 M for closure activities has been estimated as part of the capital cost estimate for the Project.

-MKK currently holds permits allowing them to carry out exploration activities on the property
+MKK currently holds permits allowing them to carry out exploration activities on the property including the development of the exploration adit which was in progress at the time of writing this report.

-- Authorization by the National Water Athority or Autoridad Nacional de Agua (ANA) to discharge residual water from the Ollachea Project to the Corani River and Oscco Cachi stream. - Authorization by ANA for MKK to use water resources from the Oscco Chachi River and Maticuyoc Cucho spring for the purpose of mining exploration studies until 31 December, 2012. - Authorization from the Community of Ollachea to use the land covered by the Ollachea Concessions for exploration activities for a term of five years from 25 November, 2007 - Authorization from the MEM to carry out exploration activities outlined in MKK's Semi Detailed Environmental Assessment (SEA) of the Ollachea Project approved in 2008 with subsequent modifications approved in 2010 and June 2011.
+- Authorization by the National Water Athority or Autoridad Nacional de Agua (ANA) to discharge residual water from the Ollachea Project to the Corani River and Oscco Cachi stream. - Authorization by ANA for MKK to use water resources from the Oscco Chachi River and Maticuyoc Cucho spring for the purpose of mining exploration studies until 31 December, 2012. - Authorization from the Community of Ollachea to use the land covered by the Ollachea Concessions for exploration activities for a term of five years from 25 November, 2007.
+However, on 30 May 2012, it was extended for a period of 30 years. - Authorization from the MEM to carry out exploration activities outlined in MKK's Semi Detailed Environmental Assessment (SEA) of the Ollachea Project approved in 2008 with subsequent modifications approved in 2010 and June 2011.